John Lindsay of Balcarres, Lord Menmuir: Life

 He was the second son of David Lindsay, 9th Earl of Crawford and Catherine Campbell, daughter of Sir John Campbell of Lorn.
-Along with his brother, Lord Edzell, he was sent under the care of James Lawson to complete his education on the continent.
+Along with his brother, Lord Edzell, he was sent under the care of James Lawson to complete his education on the continent and in Paris.
 The French Wars of Religion meant they had to return rapidly from Paris to Dieppe, then moving to the University of Cambridge; however, as there is no record of him in Venn's Alumni Cantabrigienses John may have returned to Paris subsequently.

 Menmuir, Lethnot, and Lochlee, in the gift of the Edzell family, were settled on him; later, under a Writ of the Privy Seal, 11 July 1576, various teinds and a pension were also granted, along with the small estate of Drumcairn, in Forfarshire.
 In 1586, he purchased the lands of Balcarres (near Colinsburgh in Fife), Balniell, Pitcorthie, and others in the county of Fife, which on 10 June 1592 were united into a free barony.
 In 1595 he erected the mansion of Balcarres House, which he made his principal residence.

 Menmuir was an ally in James VI's programme of reforms.
 In 1587 he was employed in framing several Parliamentary Acts relating to the constitution.
 In April 1588, and again in April 1589, he was appointed one of a commission to inquire into disorders in the University of St Andrews.
 In November 1589 he joined the Privy Council.
 He acquired political influence chiefly on account of his financial ability.
 On 14 October 1591 he was appointed one of the four financial managers for the queen consort Anne of Denmark.
 In June 1592, Menmuir was appointed "Master of Metals", in charge of crown revenues from gold mining and other mineral works.

-In July 1593 he was named one of a special council for the management of the Queen's revenues, In January 1596, he was chosen one of the eight Commissioners of the Exchequer, known as the Octavians.
+In July 1593, hMenmuir was named one of a special council for the management of the Queen's revenues, In January 1596, he was chosen one of the eight Commissioners of the Exchequer, known as the Octavians.
 He was reputed the ablest financier of the eight.
 In March he was appointed Lord Keeper of the Privy Seal, and on 28 May Secretary of State, Scotland for life.